-E. Staff Training
+F. Staff Training

 - 1. Person-Centered Planning Training: - a.
 West Michigan Community Mental Health employees and contract providers who coordinate services and/or provide direct care to individuals will receive training within 90 days of hire and at least annually thereafter from the responsible case holder or responsible licensed independent professional (LIP).
 Proof of the training will be documented in the agent's personnel file. - b.
 All staff who work with enrollees of the Habilitation Supports Waiver (HSW), Severe Emotional Disorder (SED) Waiver and Children's Waiver (CWP) must be trained in the individual's current IPOS.
 This training must be documented and performed by professional staff operating within their scope of practice. - c.
 Persons who receive services from West Michigan Community Mental Health receive ongoing education regarding the PCP process throughout their recovery process.
 In addition, Individuals are provided with written material prior to completion of their person-centered plan (the information is provided via the "Your Rights" and "Person Centered Planning" pamphlets) and a verbal explanation of person-centered planning at the time the initial plan is written.
 Verbal explanations will occur thereafter, at a minimum, at review/ update of the plan.
-Written materials are at initial contact and on a periodic basis as needed. - 2.
-Staff at hire participate in Advanced Directive Training.
-Education to the community and service providers is as needed.
+Written materials are at initial contact and on a periodic basis as needed.